brunoflmg/s3podcasts/README.md

 ### Test under localhost (CURL certificate)

-To test this plugin in your localhost you need to follow the steps bellow:
+To test this plugin in your localhost you'll need to follow the steps bellow:

 1 - Access this link: http://curl.haxx.se/ca/cacert.pem
 2 - Copy the entire page and save it in a: "cacert.pem"